cloudmesh/pi/content/en/tutorial/analytics-services/tutorial.md

 ## Live Tutorial Specific Information

-## 1. Collect private keys to be granted access.
+## 1. Collect public keys to be granted access.

 We need to collect your public rsa key to grant you access to the cluster.